 Labs may also eat bees to preempt a previous bad experience.
 If your Labrador was stung by a bee in the past, remembering the experience of the sting can make the dog anticipate eating the bee before it can sting.

-Lastly, your Labrador may just be having fun bee-snapping, which may conclude in a bee in your Lab’s mouth and stomach.
+Lastly, your Labrador may be having fun bee-snapping, resulting in a bee in your Lab’s mouth and stomach.

 Also, you can prevent bee stings on bee-eating Labs by keeping your dog away from them.